Send the link below via email or IMCopy

 can choose how to respond to them.

 Maintain a hopeful outlook.
-An optimistic outlook enables you to expect that good things will happen in your life.
 Try visualizing what you want, rather than worrying about what you fear.

 Focus on what you have

 and not on what you don't have

 Don't be a victim.
 Seek ways to influence and regain feeling of control regardless of the situation

 ...a mistake is a failure

 Difficult means you are not good enough or weak

 ...your drive becomes to avoid making mistakes which fosters an approach deprived of enjoyment

 ...mistakes are a chance to learn and improve